 We know you've got tons of sweater looks planned for the season, so read ahead for tips on how to combat their pesky ways.

 Just like when taking care of virtually any piece of clothing, your sweater washing routine plays a huge role in how the garments will wear and shed (or not shed) in the future.
 Think of it as a skincare regimen, but for sweaters.
 You'll want to wash wool sweaters in cold water, then lay them out flat to air dry to help decrease shedding.
 A wool-specific detergent will also help preserve the luxurious state of your most prized sweaters.
-This one from Amazon has a nearly five-star rating with over 1700 reviews.

 What exactly, you ask, should you spray your sweaters with to minimize shedding?
 Hair spray.
 You read that right.
 (Suddenly Ouai Haircare is more versatile than we thought.)
 Obviously, don't go overkill, especially on your luxury items, and avoid over-saturating the garment and spraying too close (holding the bottle about 30 centimeters away should do the trick).
 Here, the thought is the spray will hold the fibers in place to promote less shedding.

 Honestly, the idea of wearing your sweater to bed isn't so bad, as it's likely super comfy (though if you've got a real shedder on your hands, some sheet-swapping will be in order come morning time).
 It sounds a little weird, but bear with us here.
 The idea is that sleeping in your new sweater will speed up the shedding process by way of your movements throughout the night (such as tossing and turning).
 The same way friction between your sweater and other objects and garments promotes shedding, the friction between your sheets and your sweater will as well.
 And yes, once you wash your sheets, they too will be good as new!